 # Project Overview

 with SQL Server.
-Deployed on Azure App Service.
+Deployed on Vercel.

 Notice I included the backend stack too.
 Even if Claude is only touching frontend code, knowing the API layer is .NET helps it generate correct fetch calls, error handling patterns, and type definitions.
+And specifying "App Router" upfront prevents Claude from ever generating Pages Router code.

 # Project Structure